CodeGoat24/DreamText/README.md

-## 🙏 Acknowledgement

-Our work is based on [Stable-Diffusion](https://github.com/Stability-AI/stablediffusion).

 ## 🎫 License
 For non-commercial academic use, this project is licensed under [the 2-clause BSD License](https://opensource.org/license/bsd-2-clause).
 For commercial use, please contact [Cheng Jin](jc@fudan.edu.cn).